siddhartha-gadgil/DeptWeb/_auto-seminars/2012/2012-1-4-prof-tr-ramadas-ictp.md

 date: 2012-1-4
 speaker: "Prof. T.R.
 Ramadas ICTP, Trieste"
 title: "The chiral boson and function theory on the unit disc"
 time: "4:00 - 5:00 p.m."
-venue: "Department of Mathematics, Lecture Hall I"
+time: "Department of Mathematics, Lecture Hall I"
 ---
 Conformal field theories (CFTs) are related (in Mathematics) to algebraic geometry, infinite-dimensional Lie algebras and probability, and (in